 Lloyd Wright designed the Wayfarers Chapel to be a tree chapel, a natural sanctuary set in the midst of a forest.
 Because the trees and plantings were as important as the other architectural elements, Lloyd Wright integrated the landscaping into the original construction plans.
 He designed the site, landscaping, and gardens to reflect the beauty of the botanical plantings found on the floors of the northern redwood forests of California.
 The task of implementing the botanical vision that began with the Chapel construction continues today, and will be carried out in the future.
 Extensive lawns and an outdoor grass amphitheater complete the 3.5 acres site, and complement the numerous gardens.

 Native California plants and trees are called for throughout the grounds.
 Redwood trees are featured in the planting berms on either side of the Chapel.
 Planted more than a half century ago, they are just now reaching their maturity, fulfilling Lloyd Wright’s vision.
 Italian Stone pines are planted along the sidewalks surrounding the Chapel and their graceful branches arching overhead to form arbored walks.
 Other trees are planted around the grounds including: Canary Island pines, olives, bays, peppers, apple, toyon, apricot, ficus, and junipers.

 Forest Floor Garden

-To maintain the simplicity and naturalness of the gardens and grounds a master landscape plan, initiated by architect Lloyd Wright, and enhanced by his son, architect Eric Lloyd Wright, guides development.
+To maintain the simplicity and naturalness of the gardens and grounds, a master landscape plan, initiated by architect Lloyd Wright, and enhanced by his son, architect Eric Lloyd Wright, guides the maintenance and development of all the Chapel grounds.
 Many of the plantings gracing the Chapel site were given as memorials.
 The landscape plan may be viewed in the Visitors Center where information on memorial plantings may also be obtained.